 - Have someone proofread — grammar errors look careless

-- Teesta Tech reviews GTE statements for free — we've helped hundreds of BD students write successful GTEs
+- Teesta Tech reviews GS statements for free — we've helped hundreds of BD students write successful GS statements

 6. FAQ

 No. An SOP (Statement of Purpose) focuses on your academic interests.
-A GTE focuses on proving you're a genuine temporary entrant.
-Australia requires a GTE, not an SOP.
+A GS focuses on proving you're a genuine temporary entrant.
+Australia requires a GS, not an SOP.

 Can I mention wanting to use the PSW visa?